Crovax-LLC/Office-Word-MCP-Server/docs/BACKEND_INTEGRATION.md

 2. Process it locally
 3. Upload the result to a **NEW** S3 path (original file is never modified)

-### Important: S3 Files Are Never Overwritten
+### Important: Original S3 Files Are Never Overwritten

-When you edit an S3 file, the server creates a **new versioned file** with a timestamp.
-The original file remains untouched.
-This is a safety feature to prevent accidental data loss.
+When you edit an S3 file, the behavior depends on whether it's an original or already-edited file:

-**Example:**
+**First edit (original file):**
 - Input: `s3://baugpt-files/contracts/contract.docx`
 - Output: `s3://baugpt-files/contracts/contract_edited_1733322400.docx`
+- Original file remains untouched

+**Subsequent edits (already-edited file):**
+- Input: `s3://baugpt-files/contracts/contract_edited_1733322400.docx`
+- Output: `s3://baugpt-files/contracts/contract_edited_1733322400.docx` (same file, updated in place)
+- No new copies created

-The tool response will include the new file path. **Your backend must use this returned path** to update references in your database.
+This prevents infinite file copies while still protecting original files.
+The tool response will include the file path used. **Your backend should track this path** to continue editing the same working copy.

 ### S3 URI Format